Supporting Transgender Clients Part 1

 This is a guest post from our friend Kat Mayerovitch.
-Kat is a massage therapist, writer, and award-winning speaker living in Indianapolis.
+Kat is a massage therapist, writer, and award-winning speaker living in Vermont.

 According to GLAAD, only 16% of Americans say they personally know a transgender individual.
 As a result, many people (including massage therapists) are getting their information about trans issues from whatever Facebook posts and glossy magazine articles happen to filter into their lives.
 But just as we wouldn’t expect to be able to provide care to cancer survivors after reading a tabloid cover stating “KILLER BOOB DISEASE ATTACKS: ARE YOU NEXT?”, we need to make sure we’re providing the best possible experience for our current and potential transgender clients, which means getting our facts straight and our priorities in line.
 Even small adjustments to the way we interact with our clients can mean the difference between an uncomfortable or even devastating experience and a happy massage customer who returns again and again.